hlubenow/emustarter/english/README.md

 #### emustarter.py 3.0

 Emulators of retro computers have a lot of options.
-But when you want to play a game, you just want to tell the emulator: "I want to use this system, and I want to play this game".
+But when you want to play a game, you just want to say: "Computer, I'd like to use this system, and I'd like to play this game!".
 You don't want to go through a lot of configuration work, before starting playing.
 `emustarter.py` let's you select one of several systems and the game you want to play on the Linux console, and ideally handles the rest of the configuration and just starts the game.

 Supported systems and emulators are (these are typical emulators on Linux):